 Built-in Roth component

 The Solo 401k can house a designated Roth account within the plan.
-This means that both traditional (pre-tax) and Roth (post-tax) funds can be contributed to and held within the same plan.
-On the self-directed IRA side of the coin, the account is either a pre-tax IRA or it is a Roth IRA.
+This means that both pre-tax and Roth (post-tax) funds can be contributed to and held within the same plan.
+On the self-directed IRA side of the coin, the account is either a Traditional (pre-tax) IRA or it is a Roth IRA.
 To have both fund types with an IRA, multiple IRAs must be opened with a custodian and multiple LLCs may even need to be setup to have checkbook control of those funds.

 If you and your spouse work in your business, you can both participate in the same Solo 401k plan.
-This means your spouse gets his or her own set of contribution limits, which effectively doubles the amount that can be added to the plan each year.
-This can be a huge benefit for high income couples looking to defer more in taxes and/or grow their retirement account balances quickly.
+This means your spouse gets his or her own set of contribution limits, which effectively doubles the maximum amount that can be added to the plan each year.
+This can be a huge benefit for high income earners looking to defer more in taxes and/or grow their retirement account balances quickly.
 Your spouse also gets a participant loan limit that is independent from your own.
 With an IRA, each individual must have his or her own account.
-Combine that fact with the built-in Roth component and a Solo 401k can offer a married couple what might take 4 IRA LLCs to accomplish (and that is not considering the other Solo 401k benefits)!
+Combine that fact with the built-in Roth component and a Solo 401k can offer a married couple what might take four IRA LLCs to accomplish!

 UDFI tax exemption

 Perhaps to keep this post from being so long we will break down each of these benefits in more detail in their own posts.
-For now, let’s just say the Solo 401k offers major tax benefits over an IRA in some investment scenarios because of an exemption from unrelated debt financed income (UDFI) tax on debt-financed real estate.
+For now, let’s just say the Solo 401k offers additional tax benefits over an IRA in some investment scenarios because of an exemption from unrelated debt financed income (UDFI) tax on debt-financed real estate.

 The list of advantages for the Solo 401k compared to an IRA also includes the following: